griffithlab/civicpy/docs/civic.rst

    .. attribute:: fda_regulatory_approval

-      A boolean indicating whether or not the drugs indicated in the assertion have regulatory approval for use in the treatment of the assertion disease.
+      A boolean indicating whether or not the therapies indicated in the assertion have regulatory approval for use in the treatment of the assertion disease.

    .. attribute:: lifecycle_actions